PuranjoyPatra/DA_Resume_Project_Challenge12/README.md

 - total_vehicles_sold: The total number of vehicles (including both electric and non-electric) sold in the specified state and category on the given date.

 > [!NOTE]
-> These dataset is taken fron [Vahan Sewa](https://vahan.parivahan.gov.in/vahan4dashboard/vahan/view/reportview.xhtml)
+> These dataset is taken from [Vahan Sewa](https://vahan.parivahan.gov.in/vahan4dashboard/vahan/view/reportview.xhtml)

 Additionally, I have added "EV Charging Station" dataset which is extracted from [Press Information Bureau (PIB)](https://pib.gov.in/PressReleaseIframePage.aspx?PRID=2003003).